 Building a budget gaming PC for around $400 is a really challenging thing to do, to do it right that is.
 You have to balance power with price, and it has to be done well.
 This build is hopefully a good example of positive balance.
 Keep in mind that the price above is for the core components only, you will still need an operating system, and any other peripherals you don’t currently have.

-The 6th gen Intel Pentium G4400 is a great entry-level LGA 1151 processor for the builder on a budget.
-It’s going to get you into games with really decent performance (considering the price) and it will allow you to eventually upgrade to a stronger Skylake processor like the i5 6500.
+The 7th gen Intel Pentium G4400 is a great entry-level LGA 1151 processor for the builder on a budget.
+It’s going to get you into games with really decent performance (considering the price) and it will allow you to eventually upgrade to a stronger Kaby Lake processor like the i5 7500.
 For a ~$400 build, this processor is actually pretty amazing.

-The Gigabyte GA-H110M-S2H is decent budget-level mobo and it’s going to give us all of the features that we might need, but not a lot more.
-It has 2 DIMM slots for RAM, which is somewhat limiting, but you’ll likely only need 2 anyways.
+The Gigabyte GA-B250M-DS3H is great budget-level mobo and it’s going to give us all of the features that we might need and more.
+It has 4 DIMM slots for RAM leaving lots of room for future expansion as well as multiple SATA ports for increased storage.
 It also has an onboard ethernet controller which means you can easily run a wired internet connection without needing anything extra, and wired is always better than WiFi when it comes to gaming.

 Nvidia’s brand new GTX 1050 has become the new budget-level powerhouse by inching out AMD’s RX 460 by offering better performance for the same cost!
 Zotac did the 1050 justice with this 2GB rendition of Nvidia’s new card, and it’s going to perform seriously amazing in 1080p.
 Games like CS:GO and other esports titles will run absolutely flawlessly, and other more intensive games like Fallout 4 or GTA:V will also run extremely well – way better than on console!
 High settings in GTA:V will give you an average of 60+fps!

 DDR4 RAM is really the only good option when it comes to running a Skylake-based build, and 8GB is really all any gaming PC needs as of right now.
-With that in mind, I loaded in a single 8GB stick from Crucial’s Ballistix Sport line that’ll work great while giving you room to grow.
+With that in mind, I loaded in a single 8GB stick from Corsair’s 2400MHz Vengeance LPX line that’ll work great while giving you room to grow.
 If you decide to add another stick of RAM eventually, just make sure that it’s the same speed at the very least, the same make/model would be even better.